vizicsaba89/pdf-signer/README.md

 This package is based on [vbuch](https://www.npmjs.com/~vbuch) work: [node-signpdf](https://www.npmjs.com/package/node-signpdf).

+## PDF versions
+Pdf-signer cant handle pdf stream in the moment.
+It only can works with pdf which built on XREF tables.

+For more information look at the  NoahCardoza's [issue](https://github.com/vizicsaba89/pdf-signer/issues/16)

 ## Installation

 Installation uses the npm package manager.
 Just type the following command after installing npm.